|

 |||

-Religion from Zoroaster to
+Religion from Zoroaster to Billy

-spirit of the tradition.
-While the
+the tradition.
+While the apocalyptic

-revealed that a purely man-made apocalypse would someday be technologically
+that a purely man-made apocalypse would someday be technologically

 possible.
 With weapons of mass